-Region 4's RCP/ACP contains general information on resources, such as personnel, equipment, and supplies, available for a response.
+Region 4's RCP/ACP and Region 5's RCP/IZ ACP contain general information on resources, such as personnel, equipment, and supplies, available for a response.
 This SACP attempts to expand upon the personnel, equipment, and supplies available for a response in the Kentuckiana Sub-Area.